backspace/retxt/README.md

 You will receive a message from the new relay.
 Read up at https://your-relay-name.herokuapp.com/ to learn the supported commands.

+## Development

+retxt runs on Ruby 2.1 and MongoDB, so install those.
+After that:

+    git clone git://github.com/backspace/retxt.git
+    cd retxt

+Install the gem dependencies:

+    bundle

+To run a relay in development, Twilio must be able to connect to your machine. retxt uses Foreman to start a tunnel via ngrok to allow the connection.
+Sign up for an [account at ngrok.com](https://ngrok.com/user/signup) to get an [auth token](https://ngrok.com/dashboard).

+Create a file within the project directory called `.env` to store these environment variables:

+    RETXT_SUBDOMAIN=
+    NGROK_AUTH_TOKEN=
+    TWILIO_ACCOUNT_SID=
+    TWILIO_AUTH_TOKEN=

+`$RETXT_SUBDOMAIN` is a unique name that will be supplied to Twilio to find your application.

+Open the tunnel and run the server:

+    foreman start -f Procfile.dev

+Once you see the `web` output from Foreman showing that `WEBrick` is ready, access the setup interface at http://$RETXT_SUBDOMAIN.ngrok.com/.
+You will create an account and specify your phone number and the application will create a relay.
+It costs $1!

+From then on, you need only run the latter `foreman` command to work in development.

 ## Version history

 * 0.8.1: Ruby 2.1, Heroku/Twilio deployment information, Travis